bhanush3/Softnas-Azure/README.md

 NOTE: Before you can use a marketplace image from an API, you must enable the image for programmatic use.
 In the Azure portal, find the marketplace image (Softnas BYOL ) that you want to use and then click Want to deploy programmatically, Get Started ->.
 Enter any required information and then click Save.

-Password must meet the following conditions:
+Password must meet the following conditions:<br>
-1 - Minimum Legth Required is 8 characters.
+1 - Minimum Legth Required is 8 characters.<br>
-2 - Atleast one captial letter is required.
+2 - Atleast one captial letter is required.<br>
-3 - Atleast one small letter is required.
+3 - Atleast one small letter is required.<br>
 4 - Atleast one digit is required.